Three Creative Strategies to Boost ROAS in User Acquisition Campaigns…

 For example, you can change the headline, footer, color, or add or remove emojis from your advertisement.
 If you make multiple changes, you will not be able to determine which change drove ad success.

 Once you’ve developed your ad variation, use A/B testing to find the winning combination of ad elements.

 Concept refreshes keep your winning concepts alive.
 Refreshes require you to make one large variation to an existing concept.
 With a refresh, you change the main content of your ad but keep your winning header and footer.

 Once you have created new content, you can move on to creative testing.
 Testing will allow you to separate your winning content from your losing content, and give you a higher chance of ad success.

-2. Rigorous Creative Testing
+2. Rigorous Creative Strategies in Testing

 Creative testing helps you develop superior creative by breaking down the aspects of an ad and determining winning elements.
 For example, a red headline may outperform a blue headline, and a cat character may outperform a mouse character.
 Whatever the winning element may be, creative testing can help you figure it out.
-From there, you can adjoin tested winning elements to create highly optimized creative with higher ROAS.
+From there, you can adjoin tested winning elements to create highly optimized creative strategies with higher ROAS.